neoaksa/HPC/3. Cuda_Reducation_Sum/Readme.md

 ### Method <sup>[1]</sup>

-1. generate product two vectors by kernel
+1. generate product of two vectors at once by kernel
 2. Using Sequential Addressing to sum up the products.
 3. Unroll the Last Warp, since we don't need syncthreads in a warp.
 4. Unroll the a fixed block size.